-The B:C type fire extinguisher is designed to work on electrical fires and burning liquids.

-The A:B:C type is designed to work on burning wood, paper, and cloth as well.

-Water can be used on wood, paper, or cloth, but don't use water on an electrical fire (can cause shock) or a gasoline fire (it will spread the flames).

-A burning tire must be cooled.
+- The B:C type fire extinguisher is designed to work on electrical fires and burning liquids.
+The A:B:C type is designed to work on burning wood, paper and cloth as well. - Water can be used on wood, paper or cloth, but don't use water on an electrical fire (you could get shocked) or a gasoline fire (it will just spread the flames). - A burning tire must be cooled.
 Lots of water may be required.

-If you're not sure what to use, especially on a hazardous materials fire, wait for firefighters.
+• If you're not sure what to use, especially on a hazardous materials fire, wait for qualified firefighters.